 What to do in London…It really depends on what you enjoy doing on your vacations…are you really into museums? city tours? interactive sites?
 Even though I can appreciate art and history, I can only handle so many museums before I go a little insane.
 Since my best friend is an Interior Designer, she was super into the architecture and museums, something that can get a little (or a LOT) boring to me.
 If you travel with someone, make sure you are on the same page about what you want to see and do and make compromises on your activities if you don’t see eye-to-eye.
 I would say we ended up doing about half museums (history & art) and half tours/interactive sites!

 Everything was super easy with the London Pass!
 It is a prepaid card you order (visit site here) which includes free admission to almost everything you will want to visit in the city of London, except St. Paul’s Cathedral and the London Eye.
 You can also add an Oyster Card (for travel) when you order your pass.
 At least half of the sites even let you have fast track entry, so you can bypass the hour long wait lines.
 During our 8 day stay with the London Pass, we visited/toured the Tower of London, Tower Bridge, Thames River Cruise, Westminster Abbey, Windsor Castle, Kensington Palace, Churchill War Rooms, Victoria & Albert Museum, Old Operating Theatre Museum, and Benjamin Franklin House.
-All these along with about 50 other places are included in the Pass, so it’s an extremely good deal if you’re staying in the city for a few days.
+All these along with about 50 other places are included in the Pass, so it’s an extremely good deal if you’re staying in the city for a few days and plan on visiting a lot of sites.

 We also took a trip on The London Eye, stopped for photo opps at Buckingham Palace, Big Ben/Parliament, and Shakespeare’s Globe Theatre, and toured a variety of museums including The British Museum, National Gallery, and Tate Modern (very brief).
 We even got to see The Phantom of the Opera Broadway Musical, which was a definite highlight of the trip!
 What didn’t we do here???